oncokb/oncokb-annotator/README.md

 For HGVSp_Short, the annotator takes alteration from the column HGVSp_Short or Alteration
 For HGVSp, the annotator takes alteration from the column HGVSp or Alteration
 For HGVSg, the annotator takes alteration from the column HGVSg or Alteration
-For Genomic_Change, the annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1 and Tumor_Seq_Allele2
+For Genomic_Change, the annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1 and Tumor_Seq_Allele2.

+Annotation with Genomic_Change is relatively slow.
+We need to annotate the variant first with GenomeNexus(https://www.genomenexus.org/) then get annotation one by one.
+There is a plan to improve this method.
+If you are annotating a lot of data, please prioritize using other query type if applicable.

 ### Annotate with different reference genomes (GRCh37, GRCh38)